-Tenure-Track and Permanent Non Tenure-Track faculty members from any IU school are welcome to apply for this course development grant.
+Tenure-Track and Permanent Non Tenure-Track faculty members from any IUB school are welcome to apply for this course development grant.

 The deadline for proposals is August 15, 2019.